 How Do You Increase Your Margins / EBITDA?

-We’re going to dig deeper into this topic next week, including key areas where many practice owners waste money, as well as where they often under-invest and prevent themselves from growing.
+We’re going to dig deeper into this topic next week, including key areas where many practice owners waste money and where they often under-invest and prevent themselves from growing.

 But for now, here’s a powerful high-level perspective on the subject from Dr. Drake:

-The Drake Center for Veterinary Care ranks among the top practices in the nation in terms of margins and profitability, so these lessons have clearly worked for Dr. Drake.
-Many other top practices take a similar approach; and this strategy can work in your practice, too.
+The Drake Center for Veterinary Care ranks among the top practices in the nation regarding margins and profitability, so these lessons have clearly worked for Dr. Drake.
+Many other top practices take a similar approach, and this strategy can work in your practice, too.

-Of course in addition to investing in growth, you do need to pay close attention to your costs, and be willing to make cuts and adjustments to stay on track.
+Of course, in addition to investing in growth, you need to pay close attention to your costs and be willing to make cuts and adjustments to stay on track.
 Working closely with a qualified financial advisor or accountant who has experience in veterinary practices can really help here.
 There are also great peer mentoring opportunities available through groups such as VMG and TVC that have made a tremendous difference for practice leaders.
-You don’t have to go it alone – set goals and connect with peers who are working toward those same goals, and you’ll greatly increase your chances of success.
+You don’t have to go it alone – set goals and connect with peers who are working toward those same goals, and you’ll significantly increase your chances of success.